cogentcore/core/README.md

 The goal of GoKi is to create a minimalist, elegant, and powerful environment (like Go itself) where the tree-based primitives are used to simplify otherwise complex operations.
 Similar to MATLAB and matricies, you can perform major computational functions using just a few lines of GoKi code.
 As is always the case in programming, using the right data structure that captures the underlying structure of the problem is essential, and in many cases, that structure is a tree.
 Of necessity, much existing code incorporates tree structures, but the goal of GoKi is to provide a set of carefully thought-out primitive operations that effectively form a new mental basis set for programming.

-For example, GoKi provides functions that traverse the tree in all the relevant ways ("natural" me-first, breadth-first, depth-first, etc) and take a `func` function argument, so you can easily apply a common operation across the whole tree in a very transparent and self-contained manner, like this:
+For example, GoKi provides functions that traverse the tree in the usual relevant ways ("natural" me-first depth-first, me-last depth-first, and breadth-first) and take a `func` function argument, so you can easily apply a common operation across the whole tree in a transparent and self-contained manner, like this:

 ```go
 func (n *MyNode) DoSomethingOnMyTree() {